 Lake Runnymeade is a 300-acre lake connected to East Lake Toho in Osceola County.
 Therefore, it is part of the water management regimen that lowers central Florida lakes during the summer months to provide water storage in the event of tropical storm-related flooding.
 Low water and exposed sediments in the summertime provide opportunities for cattail expansion, which occurred along the perimeter of Lake Runnymeade.
 Cattail and other emergent species encroached far into the lake basin during the late 1990s drought.
 More than 200 acres of tussocks rose from the bottom following rapid re-flooding in 2002.
 Floating islands were a concern from both habitat and water management perspectives – blocking water inflow to recharge the lake as well as potentially flooding two neighborhoods bordering the lake.

 An integrated management strategy was applied that included treating some of the vegetation with herbicides, and controlling tussocks and floating islands with shredders and harvesters.
 Tussocks were first shredded, leaving a containment barrier of uncontrolled plants.
-Sediments returned to the bottom and vegetation floated at the surface where it was allowed to oxidize and harden.
+Some sediments settled back to the bottom while buoyant organic sediments and shredded vegetation floated at the surface where it could oxidize and harden.